What It's Like to Keep Falling in Love with Heroin Addicts

 I never worried that my boyfriends would cheat on me, or fall in love with someone else.
 They were beyond committed to me, devoted almost to the point of obsession.
 They sent cards with long letters, gifts on every holiday (whether they were stolen or purchased, I don’t know).
 They knew what it was like to have your back against a wall, and so they always had mine.

 That wasn’t love; it was manipulation.
-You have to learn the draw the line.
+You have to learn to draw the line.

 And it’s weird, but having spent so much time researching addiction and making schedules of AA meetings, I sometimes talk like a person in recovery.
 I catch myself using phrases like “the pink cloud.”
 I know the recovery mantras and the rehab red tape.
 The red tape drives me crazy.